Fidelity National Financial, Inc. (NYSE:FNF) Shares Acquired by Raymond James & Associates

 Several other hedge funds also recently added to or reduced their stakes in the company.
 Raymond James Trust N.A. lifted its stake in Fidelity National Financial by 18.6% during the second quarter.
 Raymond James Trust N.A. now owns 20,297 shares of the financial services provider’s stock worth $622,000 after purchasing an additional 3,178 shares during the last quarter.
 Swiss National Bank lifted its stake in Fidelity National Financial by 0.3% during the second quarter.
 Swiss National Bank now owns 1,564,759 shares of the financial services provider’s stock worth $47,976,000 after purchasing an additional 5,200 shares during the last quarter.
 Vident Investment Advisory LLC lifted its stake in Fidelity National Financial by 10.3% during the second quarter.
 Vident Investment Advisory LLC now owns 14,931 shares of the financial services provider’s stock worth $458,000 after purchasing an additional 1,391 shares during the last quarter.
 MERIAN GLOBAL INVESTORS UK Ltd bought a new position in Fidelity National Financial during the second quarter worth $9,507,000.
 Finally, Rafferty Asset Management LLC lifted its stake in Fidelity National Financial by 504.0% during the second quarter.
 Rafferty Asset Management LLC now owns 56,757 shares of the financial services provider’s stock worth $1,740,000 after purchasing an additional 47,360 shares during the last quarter.
 79.00% of the stock is owned by institutional investors and hedge funds.

 FNF has been the topic of a number of recent research reports.
+ValuEngine cut Fidelity National Financial from a “sell” rating to a “strong sell” rating in a research note on Wednesday, October 14th.
 Barclays raised their target price on Fidelity National Financial from $48.00 to $50.00 and gave the company an “overweight” rating in a research note on Friday, October 9th.
-TheStreet cut Fidelity National Financial from a “b” rating to a “c+” rating in a research note on Tuesday, October 27th.
-Finally, ValuEngine cut Fidelity National Financial from a “sell” rating to a “strong sell” rating in a research note on Wednesday, October 14th.
+Finally, TheStreet cut Fidelity National Financial from a “b” rating to a “c+” rating in a research note on Tuesday, October 27th.
 One equities research analyst has rated the stock with a sell rating, one has issued a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company’s stock.
 The stock currently has an average rating of “Buy” and a consensus target price of $38.00.

 Shares of NYSE FNF opened at $33.40 on Monday.
 Fidelity National Financial, Inc. has a fifty-two week low of $19.00 and a fifty-two week high of $49.28.
 The firm’s 50-day simple moving average is $32.51 and its 200 day simple moving average is $31.36.
 The company has a quick ratio of 0.17, a current ratio of 0.17 and a debt-to-equity ratio of 0.38.
 The stock has a market cap of $10.00 billion, a P/E ratio of 9.82 and a beta of 1.29.

-Fidelity National Financial (NYSE:FNF) last released its earnings results on Wednesday, November 4th.
-The financial services provider reported $1.48 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.25 by $0.23.
-The firm had revenue of $2.98 billion for the quarter, compared to analyst estimates of $2.75 billion.
-Fidelity National Financial had a return on equity of 21.48% and a net margin of 10.31%.
-Fidelity National Financial’s revenue was up 32.8% compared to the same quarter last year.
-During the same period in the previous year, the company earned $1.10 earnings per share.
+Fidelity National Financial (NYSE:FNF) last issued its quarterly earnings data on Wednesday, November 4th.
+The financial services provider reported $1.48 earnings per share for the quarter, beating analysts’ consensus estimates of $1.25 by $0.23.
+Fidelity National Financial had a net margin of 10.31% and a return on equity of 21.48%.
+The business had revenue of $2.98 billion for the quarter, compared to analysts’ expectations of $2.75 billion.
+During the same period in the previous year, the business earned $1.10 earnings per share.
+The company’s revenue was up 32.8% on a year-over-year basis.
 On average, sell-side analysts anticipate that Fidelity National Financial, Inc. will post 4.03 earnings per share for the current fiscal year.

 The company also recently announced a quarterly dividend, which will be paid on Thursday, December 31st.
 Investors of record on Thursday, December 17th will be issued a dividend of $0.36 per share.
 This is a positive change from Fidelity National Financial’s previous quarterly dividend of $0.33.
 This represents a $1.44 dividend on an annualized basis and a yield of 4.31%.
 The ex-dividend date of this dividend is Wednesday, December 16th.
 Fidelity National Financial’s payout ratio is presently 38.94%.